FrancoisMentec/NMS-Frigate-Calculator/README.md

 # No Man's Sky Frigate Calculator

-This tool is here to help calculate a frigate base stats and avoid recruiting a bad one.
+This tool is here to help calculate a frigate base stats.

 You can access the tool [here](https://francoismentec.github.io/NMS-Frigate-Calculator/).